-- Concluding Observations on the 5th Periodic Report (CCPR/C/JPN/CO/5) Refer to the paragraph 16 mentioned above. - (2) Summary of the Relevant Information from the 6th Periodic Report of Japan (CCPR/C/JPN/6)
+(1) Concluding Observations on the 5th Periodic Report (CCPR/C/JPN/CO/5) Refer to the paragraph 16 mentioned above.

+(2) Summary of the Relevant Information from the 6th Periodic Report of Japan (CCPR/C/JPN/6)

-The Government says that while no Japanese law stipulates any special treatment concerning execution of the death penalty by reason of the fact that a prisoner sentenced to death is an elderly person, article 479, paragraph 1 of the Code of Criminal Procedure stipulates that, when the person who has been sentenced to death is in a state of insanity, the execution shall be suspended by order of the Minister of Justice, and the mental condition of a prisoner sentenced to death is carefully considered at all times80.
+The Government says that while no Japanese law stipulates any special treatment concerning execution of the death penalty by reason of the fact that a prisoner sentenced to death is an elderly person, article 479, paragraph 1 of the Code of Criminal Procedure stipulates that, when the person who has been sentenced to death is in a state of insanity, the execution shall be suspended by order of the Minister of Justice, and the mental condition of a prisoner sentenced to death is carefully considered at all times98.

-In spite of the last Concluding Observations, which said "[c]onsideration should be given by the State party to adopting a more humane approach with regard to the treatment of death row inmates and the execution of persons at an advanced age or with mental disabilities", no consideration has been paid to date.
+In spite of the last Concluding Observations, which said "[c]onsideration should be given by the State party to adopting a more humane approach with regard to the treatment of death row inmates and the execution of persons at an advanced age or with mental disabilities", no such consideration has been paid to date.

-Although there is a legal provision to stipulate a stay of execution in case of insanity, the Government says that they "do not know" a case in which the above provision was applied and the execution was stayed81.
-In reality there is at least one prisoner who has been on death row for a very long period of time without taking any legal action such as request for retrial or amnesty.
+Although there is a legal provision to stipulate a stay of execution in case of insanity, the Government says that they "do not know" a case to which the above provision was applied and the execution was stayed99.
+In reality there is at least one prisoner who has been on death row for a very long period of time without taking any legal action such as request for retrial or pardon.
 Therefore actual reason why the prisoner remains on death row seems that he is in a state of insanity.

-On the other hand, there have been some cases where prisoners who were suspected to be insane were executed82.
-Therefore, it cannot be said that the provision of stay of execution has been properly applicated.
+On the other hand, there have been some cases where prisoners who were suspected to be insane were actually executed 100.
+Therefore, it cannot be said that the provision of stay of execution has been properly applied.

-The fundamental problem is that there is no reliable system under which medical experts independent from the penal detention authorities examine whether a prisoner is insane or not.
-This is because 1) not only death row inmates but all the detainees in criminal facilities are not allowed to access to their own medical records 2) in reality it is impossible for the external psychiatrists who are independent from the penal facilities to visit the death row inmates and fully examine their mental condition because of the limitation towards contacts with the outside, and therefore the inmates themselves, their families, and lawyers cannot know exact condition of illness and medical treatment by the facilities.
+The fundamental problem is that there is no reliable system under which medical and other experts independent of the penal detention authorities examine whether a prisoner is insane or not.
+This is because 1) not only death row inmates but all the detainees in criminal facilities are not allowed to access to their own medical records; 2) in reality, because of the limitation on contacts with the outside, it is impossible for the external psychiatrists who are independent of the penal facilities to visit the death row inmates and fully examine their mental condition, and therefore the inmates themselves, their families and lawyers cannot know exact condition of illness and medical treatment by the facilities.